spreto/pwl2limodsat/README.md

 > $ ./bin/Release/pwl2limodsat file.pwl

 A .pwl file may have two configurations: truncated linear functions and general rational McNaughton functions in regional format.
 Commented lines begin with *c*.
 Examples are found in folder *tests/*.

+### Funding

+This work was supported by grant #2021/03117-2, São Paulo Research Foundation (FAPESP).

+This work was carried out at the Center for Artificial Intelligence (C4AI-USP), with support by the São Paulo Research Foundation (FAPESP), grant #2019/07665-4, and by the IBM Corporation.